wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-video-express-with-ruby-on-rails.md

 #### Video Express

-I promised that Video Express makes a developers life easier, but how?
+I promised that Video Express makes a developer's life easier, but how?
 In primarily two ways: **Performance** and **Design**.

 ##### Performance

 Video Express' **Quality Manager** continuously optimizes stream resolution, framerate, and rendering sizes.
-This is very important as the number of streams in a classic video conference session grows exponentially fast!
-For instance, 25 people in a video call mean that 625 streams are concurrently active.
+This is very important as the number of streams in a classic video conference session grows quadratically fast!
+For instance, 2 people in a video call create 1 stream.
+6 people in a video call create 36 streams.
+But 25 people in a video call mean that 625 streams are concurrently active!

 The quality manager works to upgrade and downgrade resolution as networks and CPU allow, pause non-visible video streams and muted audio streams, and request smaller video streams from media servers when displayed videos becomes smaller.

-This can result in **60% decreased bandwith** usage for 10 participant sessions and **80% decreased bandwith** usage for 25 participant sessions!
+This can result in **60% decreased Bandwith** usage for 10 participant sessions and **80% decreased Bandwith** usage for 25 participant sessions!

 ##### Design